 Referees are cautioned against using any inappropriate judgment of an application based on such factors and are asked to constantly guard against the possibility of implicit bias influencing their assessment or the review of the application by the selection committee.

 The Tri-Agencies are actively engaged in promoting equity and diversity, as well as in decreasing unconscious (or implicit) bias in their review processes.
-To this end, the Secretariat has curated a list of resources for referees to consult regarding equity, diversity and inclusion considerations.
+You must review the Equity, Diversity and Inclusion page before beginning the review of an application.

 Request for an assessment

 Referees will receive a request via email from ResearchNet (an application platform used by the Banting PDF program) with instructions on how to link to the assessment form.